Treatments for Noise and Sound Sensitivity Including Misophonia and Hyperacusis

 Below you’ll find some information on treatments and further resources for each of the conditions and symptoms mentioned above.
+In particular sound therapy using white noise is commonly used in treatments.
 One common element not adequately covered in any treatment plan is dealing with stress.
 As stress is a key symptom of all these conditions sometimes its difficult to “draw the line” between cause and effect.

 While relieving the stress is not likely to make any of these conditions go away on its own , nonetheless historically we know a body under significant stress is prone to become a “sick body” which can aggravate and exaggerate existing conditions.

 I would draw your attention to therapeutic hypnosis being helpful in getting stress under control, and thereby reducing the impact of your condition, as a good starting point for the other specific treatments below.

 If you want to explore getting your stress under control further, then there’s a link in the resource section for more information.